Chart Color Schemes

 Infrastructure

-Esperance has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally
+Esperance has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-No infrastructure changes are currently planned in this area.
-Zero projects have been identified by AreaSearch that could impact the region.
-Key initiatives include WA Police Satellite Technology Upgrade, Regional And Rural WA Road Network Safety Improvements, WA Regional Digital Connectivity Program (WARDCP), and Western Australia Coastal Hazards Adaptation.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are expected to affect this area.
+Notable projects include WA Police Satellite Technology Upgrade, Regional And Rural Wa Road Network Safety Improvements, WA Regional Digital Connectivity Program (WARDCP), and Western Australia Coastal Hazards Adaptation, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.